 Wrinkle smoothing injections alter the function of the muscle (and in turn the position of the skin), so by having these administered your NATURAL expression and movement in your brow is altered.
-Therefore, once the smoothing action takes affect the muscle is by default, responding differently and it’s usual function ceases temporarily.
-With this action, the outer surface (the skin) has to change it’s position too, albeit slightly, (but let’s face it, when it comes to permanent makeup one tenth of a millimetre comes into play so “slightly” should always be considered movement), and so the position of your natural brows can shift as this process takes affect.
+Therefore, once the smoothing action takes effect the muscle is by default, responding differently and its usual function ceases temporarily.
+With this action, the outer surface (the skin) has to change it’s position too, albeit slightly, (but let’s face it, when it comes to permanent makeup one-tenth of a millimetre comes into play so “slightly” should always be considered movement), and so the position of your natural brows can shift as this process takes affect.

 If at this stage, or within the first few months of having these injections, you decide to have your eyebrows tattooed then you run the risk of them being placed onto the skin while it is sitting in a “false position” due to the now UN NATURAL expression and movement (or lack of it!) on the forehead.

 As the Botox wears off the skin will then return to its natural position and as the muscle activity returns your brows could very easily now look a tad wonky!
 Of course, if you have it done regularly then this is not really too much of an issue as the placement will be kept the same all the time… but what if you decide to stop the injections at some point in the future.
 Personally I think it is better to be safe than sorry and take sensible precautions with your tattooing and Botox.